-To mark LGBT History Month in February, we explored the turbulent history of LGBTQ+ laws in the UK, from Section 28 to gender reforms - and what the future might hold for this community.
+To mark LGBT History Month in February, we explore the turbulent history of LGBTQ+ laws in the UK, from Section 28 to gender reforms - and what the future might hold for this community.

 A brief history of LGBT laws in the UK